rfo909/CFT/README.md

 git pull origin master
 ```

-*NOTE:* entering a command line for an external program like this, is
-only supported interactively.
-It is currently *not valid CFT function code*.

-To create a function "Pull" to do the same:
+Now note that using CFT shell commands as well as executing external programs from the
+command line of CFT, is NOT valid CFT code syntax.
+To do the above from program code:

 ```
 Dir.run("git","pull","origin","master")
-/Pull
 ```